-There are many issues that add to the complexity of B2B marketing including the project driven nature of many B2B markets and servicing the needs of a large decision making team.
-This post offers some guidance on how these challenges may be addressed.
+Many issues add to the complexity of B2B marketing.
+They include the project driven nature of many B2B markets and servicing the needs of a large decision making team.
+This post offers some guidance on how an appropriate content marketing strategy can address these challenges.

-There are a number of reasons why B2B marketing is much more complex and challenging than B2C including.
+There are many reasons why B2B marketing is much more complex and challenging than B2C including:

 - Purchasing decisions made by a group rather than a single person.

 - Project driven – changes and delays in the final project can cause design changes and new objections.
 This can open up opportunities for competition.

 - A Lower number of prospects compared to B2C.

 - Product complexity leads to more potential objections and information requests.